 Thursday July 19, 2018 10:30 – 12:00

-This high-level panel will feature prominent open government leaders who are accelerating the gender empowerment and inclusion agenda within the Partnership.
-Panelists, including Results for Development Executive Vice President Nathaniel Heller, will engage in a frank discussion and debate about the promises and challenges of mainstreaming gender and inclusion into the open government movement.
+This high-level panel featured prominent open government leaders who are accelerating the gender empowerment and inclusion agenda within the Partnership.
+Results for Development Executive Vice President Nathaniel Heller and Laura Neuman, Director of the Carter Center’s Global Access to Information Program, moderated a frank discussion about the promises and challenges of mainstreaming gender and inclusion into the open government movement.
+Speakers included the Georgia Minister of Justice Thea Tsulukiani and the Nigeria Minister of State for Budget and National Planning Zainab Ahmed.

 Civic Engagement for Service Delivery Improvements